gbechara/gcpdemos/devopsdemo1/README.md

 ```
 Create Proxy-only subnet, needed for regionnal LB using gatewayClassName: gke-l7-rilb

-Not used with gatewayClassName: gke-l7-global-external-managed
+Note : The Proxy-only subnet is not used with gatewayClassName: gke-l7-global-external-managed
-#
 ```
 #gcloud compute networks subnets create proxy \
 #    --purpose=REGIONAL_MANAGED_PROXY \